slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 ### Field inside data item

-Another way to store timestamp is to store it inside an article.
+Another way to store timestamp is to store it inside the article.

 ```javascript
 export default function counter(state = {}, action) {